Ashb87/Quiz-Ms-Project-Two/README.md

   <img src="assets/images/modal.png" width="450" height="300"> <br>

-  From the here the user can either click out of the modal taking them back to the home page or click the *Lets Go* button to take them straight to the game page.
+  From here the user can either click out of the modal taking them back to the home page or click the *Lets Go* button to take them straight to the game page.

   **5. I want to be given a choice of varied questions.**